Ski resorts prepare to open amid pandemic

 At West Mountain, two tents will be set up with heaters for additional space.

-“Once it starts getting consistently cold, we start blowing snow,” explained West Mountain’s, Sara Montgomery.
-“We have 100 percent snow making on the trails and our goal is to get all of the terrain open at once so we can spread people out and we are able to get more people on the mountain.”
+“Once it starts getting consistently cold, we start blowing snow,” explained West Mountain’s Sara Montgomery.
+“We have 100% snowmaking on the trails and our goal is to get all of the terrain open at once so we can spread people out, and we are able to get more people on the mountain.”

 And just like your hat and gloves, a mask will now be apart of your everyday ski gear.

-“You can remove your mask when you’re down hill skiing, the loading, the actual lift ride, and the unloading, just like a lift ticket, we will require you to wear a mask,”explained Scott Brani, President of Ski Areas of NY.
+“You can remove your mask when you’re downhill skiing, the loading, the actual lift ride, and the unloading, just like a lift ticket, we will require you to wear a mask,” explained Scott Brani, President of Ski Areas of New York.